Your AI powered learning assistant

 Bundestag session with foreign language speech and audience cheering.

-Alternative for Deutschland
+Rise of Alternative for Deutschland

 The far-right, anti-immigrant party celebrated crossing the 5% threshold in Germany's parliament.
 This marked their entry into German electoral politics and came after dissatisfaction with the grand coalition led by Angela Merkel.